 Other common signs of failing windshield wipers include:

 - Metal corrosion at the joints and claws

 - A broken frame with a detachment of frame arms at joints

-- Rounded edges on the wiping edge (reduces wipe quality)
+- Rounded edges on the wiping edge (reduces overall effectiveness)

 - Determine the blade size.
 Some stores have a database full of make/model information to help assist in finding the correct size for your car.